 - Miles&Smiles has some unique award opportunities on Star Alliance partners, including some great award pricing for domestic United Airlines flights (though I’m not quite as enthusiastic about this redemption option as others)

 How to earn Turkish Airlines miles

-- You can transfer Citi ThankYou points to Turkish Airlines at a 1:1 ratio, so you can earn Turkish miles with cards like the Citi Premier® Card (review)
+- You can transfer Citi ThankYou points to Turkish Airlines at a 1:1 ratio, so you can earn Turkish miles with cards like the Citi Premier® Card (review); transfers are generally instant

 The best uses of Turkish Airlines miles

-The value of redeeming Miles&Smiles miles on Turkish Airlines is spectacular, and among the best values of any program.
+The value of redeeming Miles&Smiles miles on Turkish Airlines is incredible, and among the best values of any program.
 Here are Turkish Airlines’ one-way business class award redemption costs for travel originating in the United States (Turkish Airlines calls these “promotional rewards”):

 - Fly from the United States to Europe for 45,000 miles

 - Fly from the United States to the Middle East for 47,000 miles